Bhushan-1509/Login-System/README.md

+#Login System

-This is a simple login system implemented using php and mysql.
+This is a simple login system implemented using PHP and MySQL